rubenwardy/minetest_modding_book/chapters/nodes_items_crafting.md

 ------------

 Each item, whether that be a node, craftitem, tool or entity, has an item string.\\
-This is oftenly refered to as just name or registered name.
+This is sometimes referred to as registered name or just name.
 A string in programming terms is a piece of text.

 	modname:itemname

 The modname is the name of the folder your mod is in.
-You may call the itemname any thing you like, however it should be relevant to what the item is, and it can't be already registered.
+You may call the itemname any thing you like, however it should be relevant to what the item is, and it can't already be registered.

 ### Overriding

 Overriding allows you to:

-* Create an item in another mod's namespace.
+* Redefine an existing item.
-* Override an existing item.
+* Use an item string with a different modname.

 To override, you prefix the item string with a colon, ``:``.
 Declaring an item as ``:default:dirt`` will override the default:dirt in the default mod.